Loler920a/SlimeVR-Docs-Site/tools/lime-slimes.md

 - Less units to charge
 - More SLIME!

-# Github and download link
+# V Github and download link V
 You can access more information and get the latest L,i,me updates on _https://github.com/Loler920a/L.i.me-Slimes_

 # FAQ

 - **Can I use this with other standard slime trackers?**

 Yes, yes you can

 - **This is my first time soldering or doing DIY with electronics, is this ok for me to build?**